AAdeleye/AdeleyeLoadTester/README.md

 # AdeleyeFireWorksAI

 ## Objectives and Goals
-- Takes an HTTP adressas input plus multiple adresses.
+- Takes an HTTP address input plus multiple addresses.
 - Supports a --qps flag to generate requests at a given fixed QPS
-- Reports Latencies and error rates plus latencies and erros of concurrent request.
+- Reports Latencies and error rates plus latencies and errors of concurrent requests.
 - Make a buildable Docker image

 ## Running Example Code
 A dockerfile is used to run the  `generalPurposeHTTPS_LoadTest.py` file.
 This file can be modified to test a single url or multiple as well as save or print results.
-1. Testing a singel URL
+1. Testing a single URL
-   -   This line in the docerfile:
+   -   This line in the dockerfile:
        ```
        CMD python ./generalPurposeHTTP_LoadTest.py --url_link http://httpbin.org/status/400%20%2C200 --qps 10 --n 1000 --c 100
        ```
-       is an example of how to test a singal URL with flags for QPS, -n: number of request, and -c: number of concurrent request.
+       is an example of how to test a single URL with flags for QPS, -n: number of request, and -c: number of concurrent request.
 2. Testing multiple URLs
-   -   This line in the docerfile:
+   -   This line in the dockerfile:
        ```
         CMD python ./generalPurposeHTTP_LoadTest.py --url_csv urllist.csv --qps 10 --n 1000 --c 100
        ```
        is an example of how to test a multiple URLs.
-A `.csv` file is requried for this test.
+A `.csv` file is required for this test.
 3. Saving results to .txt file
-   -   The defult is to print the results.
+   -   The default is to print the results.
 Using the `--s` flag however, you can save results to a .txt file.

 Once your dockerFile is configured, you can build and run it similarly inside of this cloned repo:
 ```